graphql/graphql-over-http/spec/GraphQLOverHTTP.md

 A client MUST indicate the media type of a request body using the `Content-Type` header as specified in [RFC7231](https://datatracker.ietf.org/doc/html/rfc7231).

+A server MUST support POST requests encoded with the `application/json` media type (as indicated by the `Content-Type` header).

+If the client does not supply a `Content-Type` header with a POST request, the server SHOULD reject the request using the appropriate `4xx` status code.

+A server MAY support POST requests encoded with and/or accepting other media types.

+If a client does not know the media types the server supports then it SHOULD encode the request body in JSON (i.e. with `Content-Type: application/json`).

 ### JSON Encoding

 When encoded in JSON, a GraphQL-over-HTTP request is a JSON object (map), with